wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 You may follow these recommendations:

-*   Restrict or limit users' acess to those resources they are not supposed to have direct access to (e.g., by employing some authentication or authorization mechanisms).
+*   Restrict or limit users' access to those resources that they are not supposed to have direct access to (e.g., by employing some authentication or authorization mechanisms).
 *   Limit the number of requests per a certain time period for the web application.
 *   Limit the number of authentication/authorization attempts per a certain time period for the web application.
 *   Block new authentication/authorization attempts after a certain number of failed attempts.